We performed a API 579-1/ASME FFS-1 2007 Fitness-for-Service evaluation on a tank for a brewery.

 Other analyses were performed – and it was concluded that the tank in its current condition no longer met the current industry accepted safety margins and should be removed from service.

-We perform Fitness for Service Evaluations for clients in industries including food service.
+We perform Fitness for Service Evaluations for clients in various industries including pharmaceutical, health and food.